Daniel-Abrecht/dpa-image-builder/README.md

 Just make sure uu is in your path when flashing the image.
 I've just copied the built binaries to /usr/local: `cp uuu/uuu /usr/local/bin/; cp libuuu/libuuu* /usr/local/lib/;`

+## Other requirements & things to check first

+These build scripts take advantage of the linux kernels unprivileged user namespace feature, subuids and subgids to to run commands in the chroot environment it bootstraps as if they where run as root or some other user, while the actually run as the current user or one of it's subuids.
+For this to work, please first check the following.

+Verify that unprivileged user namespaces are enabled: `sysctl kernel.unprivileged_userns_clone`.
+If they aren't, they can either be enable temporarely: `sysctl kernel.unprivileged_userns_clone=1`, or permanently by adding the line `kernel.unprivileged_userns_clone = 1` to `/etc/sysctl.conf` and reloading it using `sysctl -p`.

+The user the build script runs as should have at least 65536 subuids and subgids (because 65536:65536 is always nobody:nogroup).
+The files `/etc/subuid` and `/etc/subgid` contain all subuids and subgids and are an easy way to check if a user has any.
+To add new subuids and subgids, you can use the `usermod` program.
+The subuids shouldn't overlap with any existing uids or subuids, because a user can switch to it's subuids.
+Usually, just using the uids after the biggest/last used subuid is a good idea.

 ## Usage

 Everithing in this repo is designed to work without root.
 I haven't testet if it even works when run as root.